lsst-dm/dmtn-175/index.rst

 These options control how quanta are executed and how `~lsst.daf.butler.CollectionType.RUN`-type collections are created and manipulated.

+Note that many existing ``pipetask`` options that are primarily about running individual quanta as part of a larger batch job are not present here; I'm currently thinking that we should really have a separate lower-level command-line tool (and associated Python class) for that simpler user case.

 .. option:: -j <INT>, --processes <INT>

    Number of processes used for local (single-node) execution.